 - 4.1.1.
-Target butts will be placed directly on the floor (or factory bases which include single plank wooden "legs" or wheels) similar to the height of school butts. - 4.1.2.
-Target faces will be placed on the target butts so that the bottom edge is touching the floor or as close to the floor as possible. (due to wheels/wooden slats, etc).
+Target butts will be placed directly on the floor (or factory bases) similar to the height of school butts. - 4.1.2.
+Target faces will be placed on the target butts so that the bottom edge touches the floor or as close to the floor as possible. (due to wheels/wooden slats, etc).
 Targets with mesh centers or center cores should have the target face centered on the target as close to the floor as possible. - 4.1.3.
 Targets faces (paper) will be NASP® 80 cm FITA face with 10 scoring rings. - 4.1.4.
 The target line will be approximately 2 yards or meters from the face of the target butts. - 4.1.5.
 There will be 10-meter (32' 10") and 15-meter (49' 2") shooting lines. - 4.1.6.
 The waiting line will be at least 4-5 yards or meters beyond the 15-meter shooting line. - 4.1.7.
-A 'Coach's Alley' will be delineated at the State and National Tournaments between the waiting line and spectators.
-Only Coaches with the appropriate wrist band or tournament credentials are permitted in Coach's alley. - 4.1.8.
-Spectator seating will be placed as close as possible behind the waiting line.
+A 'Coach's Alley' will be delineated between the waiting line and spectators.
+Only Coaches with the appropriate wrist band or tournament credentials are permitted in Coach's alley.

-- 4.1.9.
+- 4.1.8.
+Spectator seating will be placed as close as possible behind the waiting line. - 4.1.9.
 Shooting lines will support 5-foot-wide shooting lanes accommodating 2 archers per lane, one in the left half of the lane, one in the right half of the lane. - 4.1.9.1.
 The shooter's label will indicate with "Left" or "Right" which half of the 5' wide shooting lane each archer is assigned.

 4.1.9.1.1.
 Placement of any items or marks on the floor or target as a reference or aiming point is prohibited.
+KENTUCKY: archers marking/placing holes in the target face is prohibited.